List of mass shootings in the United Kingdom

 This article is a list of mass shootings in the United Kingdom.
 Mass shootings are firearm-related violence with at least four casualties.
 This list does not include violence during the Troubles.
+As of April 2026, 415 people have died and 664 people have been injured in 201 mass shootings, with a total of 1,079 casualties (including perpetrator/s).